MagicznySzymcio/Python-Scaling/README.md

 # Python Scaling Tool
-Python command line program for scalling all images in folder to specific size.
+Python command line program for scaling all images in folder to specific size.

 ## Usage
 ```bash